zhongyl0430/teach/content/Probability/2/EX 2.35 batch pass inspection.md

-- Each day, Monday through Friday, a batch of components sent by a first supplier arrives at a certain inspection facility.
+- Each day, *Monday through Friday*, a batch of components sent by a *first* supplier arrives at a certain inspection facility.
-- Two days a week, a batch also arrives from a second supplier.
+- *Two days* a week, a batch also arrives from a *second* supplier.
 	- $80 \%$ of all supplier 1's batches pass inspection,
 	- ${90}\%$ of supplier 2's do likewise.